codesapienbe/deepface-ray-api/README.md

 # DeepFace Ray API

-A scalable FastAPI application that provides a distributed API for DeepFace facial recognition and analysis using Ray for distributed computing.
+A scalable FastAPI application that provides a distributed API for DeepFace facial recognition and analysis.
+Default worker backend is Kafka, with support for Ray, Celery, and Local backends.

 ## Features